avito-tech/Emcee/README.md

 General commands that help you with a development workflow:

-- Generating an Xcode project: `make open`
+- To open a package in Xcode: `make open`
-- Generating `Package.swift` based on template and `import` statements in source code: `make gen`
+- To generate `Package.swift`: `make package`
-- Building the binary at `.build/debug/Emcee`: `make build`
+- To build the binary into `.build/debug/Emcee`: `make build`
-- Running unit tests: `make test`
+- To run unit tests: `make test`

-Since `Package.swift` file is generated automatically, you must update it before submitting a pull request.
+`Package.swift` file is generated automatically.
+You must update it before submitting a pull request (run `make package`).
 CI checks will fail if you forget to do so.

 # Dependencies